How to Prepare an Abstract of Judgment in California

 STEP 3: FILE YOUR FORM

-You may file your completed Abstract of Judgment, Civil and Small Claims (Form EJ-001) by mail or in person at the Gordon D. Schaber Sacramento County Courthouse, located at 720 Ninth Street, Sacramento, CA 95814.
-If you file by mail, you must include a check to cover the filing fee (currently $25, see the current fee schedule at http://www.saccourt.ca.gov/fees/docs/fee-schedule.pdf) as well as an envelope addressed to yourself with sufficient postage so that the court can return the certified Abstract of Judgment to you.
-The clerk will certify the abstract of judgment and return the original to you with the court's seal on it.
+You may file your completed Abstract of Judgment, Civil and Small Claims (EJ-001) by mail or in person at the Gordon D. Schaber Sacramento County Courthouse, located at 720 Ninth Street, Sacramento, CA 95814.
+If you file by mail, you must include a check to cover the filing fee ($25 as of 11/13, see the current fee schedule at http://www.saccourt.ca.gov/fees/docs/fee-schedule.pdf), as well as an envelope addressed to yourself with sufficient postage so that the court can return the certified Abstract of Judgment to you.
+The clerk will return the original Abstract of Judgment to you with the court's seal on it.

 STEP 4: RECORD THE ABSTRACT OF JUDGMENT

-Take the original certified Abstract of Judgment, Civil and Small Claims (Form EJ-001) and at least three (3) copies to the Sacramento County Recorder's Office, located at 600 8th Street, Sacramento, CA 95814.
-The current fee is approximately $31 (see current fees at http://www.ccr.saccounty.net/Pages/Fees.aspx).
+Take the original certified Abstract of Judgment, Civil and Small Claims (EJ-001) and at least three (3) copies to the Sacramento County Recorder's Office, located at 600 8th Street, Sacramento, CA 95814.
+As of 11/13 the fee is approximately $31 (see current fees at http://www.ccr.saccounty.net/Pages/Fees.aspx).
 If you are recording in another county, please be sure to check with that county's Recorder's Office to determine the correct location for recording and the recording fee.
-You can find contact information for all California Recorders Offices here: http://www.cdph.ca.gov/certlic/birthdeathmar/pages/countyrecorderoffice.aspx.
+You can find contact information for all California Recorders Offices at http://www.cdph.ca.gov/certlic/birthdeathmar/pages/countyrecorderoffice.aspx.

 STEP 5: WHAT HAPPENS NEXT?